 Step 1

-- When the popup that notifies IP change confirmation opens, click the Confirm button.
+- If a popup window notifying you of an IP change opens, click the Confirm button.

-- If the task completes successfully, Check Vlan ID, Check Default Gateway information is displayed, and the task status at the top right is shown as Completed.CautionIf you proceed with the IP allocation request of Step 1, you cannot cancel or restore the IP change.
+- When the operation completes successfully, Vlan ID verification, Default Gateway verification information is displayed, and the task status in the upper right corner shows Completed.CautionIf you proceed with the IP allocation request for Step 1, you cannot cancel or revert the IP change.

-- If the task completes successfully, Check Vlan ID, Check Default Gateway information is displayed, and the task status at the top right is shown as Completed.
+- When the operation completes successfully, Vlan ID verification, Default Gateway verification information is displayed, and the task status in the upper right corner shows Completed.

 Step 2

-GuideTo prevent situations where communication is impossible during operation, it is recommended to connect via another Virtual Server or Bare Metal Server created in the same subnet.Add a new VLAN and set the IP to add the IP to the server.
+informationTo prevent situations where communication becomes impossible during operation, we recommend connecting via another Virtual Server or Bare Metal Server created in the same subnet.To add the IP to the server, add a new VLAN and configure the IP.

-- IP Settings: Enter the IP assigned in Step 1.
+20with the assigned ID. - IP configuration: Enter the IP assigned in Step 1.
 In the following example, replace

 192.168.0.10/24with the assigned IP.Color mode# nmcli conn add type vlan ifname "bond-srv.20" con-name "bond-srv.20" id 20 dev bond-srv # nmcli con mod bond-srv.20 con-name "Vlan bond-srv.20" # nmcli con mod "Vlan bond-srv.20" ipv4.addresses 192.168.0.10/24 # nmcli con mod "Vlan bond-srv.20" ipv4.method manual # nmcli con mod "Vlan bond-srv.20" ipv6.method "ignore" # nmcli con up "Vlan bond-srv.20"# nmcli conn add type vlan ifname "bond-srv.20" con-name "bond-srv.20" id 20 dev bond-srv # nmcli con mod bond-srv.20 con-name "Vlan bond-srv.20" # nmcli con mod "Vlan bond-srv.20" ipv4.addresses 192.168.0.10/24 # nmcli con mod "Vlan bond-srv.20" ipv4.method manual # nmcli con mod "Vlan bond-srv.20" ipv6.method "ignore" # nmcli con up "Vlan bond-srv.20"Code block.
 IP settings to change

-Set the Default Gateway on the new VLAN.
+Configure the default gateway for the new VLAN.

 - Default gateway setting: Enter the Default gateway IP assigned in Step 1.
 In the following example, replace